gidlov/copycat/README.md

 Also note that I’m using **method chaining**, it is supported, but it’s a matter of taste.

-But it’s unlikely that we know or can guess IMDb’s choice of URL for a particular movie, so we’ll Binging *(Google tends to interrupt the sequence after an unknown number of inquiries, therefore I chose Bing)* it when we don’t know it.
+But it’s unlikely that we know or can guess IMDb’s choice of URL for a particular movie, so we’ll Binging it when we don’t know it *(Google tends to interrupt the sequence after an unknown number of inquiries, therefore I chose Bing)*.

 ```php
 $cc->match(array(